 - Copley Square: It is a square located in the Back Bay neighborhood where important buildings such as the Boston Public Library and Trinity Church are located.

 - Trinity Church: It is the best example of Richardsonian Romanesque in Boston.
-Its exterior is notable for its large portico and side cloister while the interior abounds with murals and stained glass windows, almost all the work of the artist John LaFarge.
+Its exterior stands out for its large portico and lateral cloister while the interior is full of murals and stained glass windows, almost all the work of the artist John LaFarge.

 Other interesting excursions

-If you're looking to leave the hustle and bustle of the Big Apple but still don't know what your destination of choice is, I recommend you take a look at this handy guide I've written about Day Trips from New York.
-Here you will find all the options that exist, but let me tell you that my favorites are the trip to Washington, the excursion to Philadelphia and the visit to Niagara Falls.
+If you want to leave the hustle and bustle of the Big Apple but you still don't know which is your destination of choice, I recommend you to take a look at this practical guide I have written about the best excursions you can do from New York.
+Here you will find all the options that exist, but my favorites are the trip to Washington, the excursion to Philadelphia and the visit to Niagara Falls.

 Frequently asked questions